of the most overlooked aspects of jazz is its natural ability

 on the status of melody.
 Every group voiced an opinion on it.

 At one extreme, the avant-garde insisted that melody has nothing

 to do with the disjoined

 times we live in, while at the other end of the rainbow there

 were musicians who made the case that melody is as dear to the

-the spectrum of views got its fair hearing, without ever compromsing
+the spectrum of views got their fair hearing, without ever compromising

 this year’s festival highlights were the dazzling, Zappaesque